Chances are, sometime in your 60s, the moment arrives when you have to, or want to, move out of your long-time home.

 The ‘open first’ kitchen box had a few knives, some cutlery, a few plates, cups, glasses, the electric tea kettle and some teabags.
 The bathroom ‘open first’ box had my toiletries, a towel and a roll of toilet paper.

-The first thing I did once the movers have left, or even whilst they’re there, was to make up my bed and set up the tea kettle.
+The first thing I did once the movers left, or even whilst they were there, was to make up my bed and set up the tea kettle.
 You survived the move and all you really need to do now is make yourself a cup of tea and collapse into your bed.

 When unpacking, limit yourself to three good boxes a day.
 If you, instead, unpack all day, you’ll be grouchy, stressed, and still staring at boxes.
 Create your new life whilst you are settling in.
-Take a shower and escape, go to the movies, visit a friend, take yourself out to dinner.
+Take a shower and escape, go to the movies, visit a friend, take yourself out to dinner or a walk in the nearby park.

 Moving, if you do it right, is emotional.
 It’s a total upheaval of your sacred space, a review of everything you own and why it’s in your life.
 Be gentle with yourself.
 Take dance breaks.
 Pack to good music.
 Break for tea time.
 It’s a delicate time for your soul.